superwerker/superwerker/README.md

 - Secure mailboxes and service catalogue aliases for all root accounts
 - Feature flippers to gradually opt into functionality
 - A dashboard with more information and deep-links to resources, e.g. setting up SSO with existing identity providers, GuardDuty/Security Hub dashboards, AWS account setup
+- Integration of the [Customizations for Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) Solution

 ### Say what again? (the non-technical what's included)